 This course introduces students to various methods employed in the academic study of religion and will provide opportunity for students to apply these methods to diverse expressions of the religious life.
-HU
+This course is primarily a global awareness competencies course.
+HU/IS